Skip to main content

 9. Wait for the irrigation results to occur (30-40 minutes).
 Massaging the abdomen firmly from left to right may help the bowel move faster.

 10. Rinse the syringe and catheter with warm tap water, and then wash it with antibacterial soap and hot water.
-Allow to air dry before storing.
+Allow both items to air dry before storing them.

 11. DO NOT discard the syringe.

-12. DO NOT use any solvents such as alcohol or acetone to clean syringe.
+12. DO NOT use any solvents such as alcohol or acetone to clean the syringe.

 Supplies: